itamarst/crochet/docs/api.rst

 will do anything.

-@wait_for: Blocking Calls into Twisted
+@wait_for: Blocking calls into Twisted
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now that you've got the reactor running, the next stage is defining some